GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-03_project2.md

 <!-- Please note that, depending on the sensor, different measurement intervals were used (e.g. every minute, hour or day).
 INFO: Eigentlich wurden nur stündliche Messwerte abgerufen.
 Vielleicht ein anzeigefehler? -->

 Your task is to calculate the average and maximum measurements per sensor, year and month, as well as the year-month combination.
-Show how air quality changed over time in a meaningful manner.
+Show how air quality changed over time over the whole observation period.
+Provide also more detailed plots for at least 4 years of the observation period.

+**Bonuspoint** if you use a for-loop or apply a function to do it.

 Further calculate how many days per year the measurements were above the limits.

 There are guideline values for each pollutant.
 Detailed information can be found on the website of the Federal Environment Agency, e.g. under the following links: